 Atheists reject belief in God.
 If they say in public that God does not exist, that belief in God is nonsense, or that religion is harmful, then this can be seen as an insult to the faithful.

 It turns out that it all depends on how we define the term “insult”.
-One standard definition (as used in legal systems) is that an insult is a pejorative statement about a person that cannot be proven true.
-The key point here is that an insult always concerns a person, and not an ideology.
+In most countries, a person who harms another person’s reputation through an insult can be sued for defamation33.
+The key point here is that, at least in liberal democracies, an insult always concerns a person, and not an ideology.
 This definition disallows any unreasonable attack against a person, but it allows criticizing philosophies, concepts, and world views.
 In particular, it allows atheists to criticize belief and religion, and it allows believers to criticize atheism.

 Humanism (the variant of atheism promoted in this book) holds that human progress happens mainly when people are open to question beliefs.
-The right to question and criticise opinions is one of the fundamental achievements of the Enlightenment.
-It is the bulwark against totalitarian, extremist, Stalinist, fascist, and also Islamist ideologies.
+The right to question and criticize opinions is one of the fundamental bulwarks against totalitarian, extremist, Stalinist, fascist, and also Islamist ideologies.
 If we prohibit or even just discourage criticism, we will never be able to find out which world views are wrong.
 Worse, we risk that harmful ideologies take hold and proliferate.
-A Humanist’s nightmare is the rise of an ideology that prohibits criticism of its tenets.
+A Humanist’s nightmare is being dominated by an ideology that prohibits criticism of its tenets.
 Such an ideology is a trap that humanity cannot leave.

-In this spirit, religious viewpoints, like all others, deserve to be criticised if they are in conflict with secular values or scientific evidence.
+In this spirit, religious viewpoints, like all others, deserve to be criticized.
 This holds even more if they aim to shape laws or politics.
 From that moment on, they are no longer a personal belief.
 They are a political program.
-In a democracy, political programs have to be criticisable.
+In a democracy, political programs have to be criticizable.

 When you sing about religion you run the risk of hurting religious feelings, that’s not my intention.
 But at the same time my enlightened-humanistic feelings have been hurt for quite some time, too.